 Regulation of broadcast media by the Federal Communications Commission; the constitutional and administrative law problems generated by regulation.
 Two, three, or four lecture hours a week for one semester.
 LAW 241P, 341P.
 Comparative Environmental Law.
 Property rights and the environment, constitutional basis for environmental protection, sustainable development and the role of law, environmental enforcement, and trade and environment.
 Two or three lecture hours a week for one semester.
 LAW 241R, 341R.
 Entertainment Law.

 Legal aspects of producing and financing a motion picture, with minor attention to the theatre industry.
 Two or three lecture hours a week for one semester.
 Prerequisite: Law 274K, 374K, 474K, or 574K.
 LAW 241U, 341U, 441U.
 Communications Law.
 Effect of federal, state, and local regulation and policy on the convergence of technologies and markets in the telecommunications industry.
 Two, three, or four lecture hours a week for one semester.
 LAW 242M, 342M, 442M.
 Bankruptcy.

 Introduction to Title II of the United States Code and related state and federal laws: both liquidation and reorganization bankruptcy, including exemptions, discharge of debt, avoidance of powers of trustees, and rights of various classes of creditors; jurisdiction and procedure.
 Two, three, or four lecture hours a week for one semester.
-Prerequisite: Law 180D, 280D, 380D, or 480D.
+Prerequisite: Credit or registration for Law 180D, 280D, 380D, or 480D.
 LAW 142R.
 Bankruptcy Workshop.

 Representation of debtors and secured creditors in chapter 11 bankruptcy.
 Further study and application of the basic concepts of business bankruptcy, with emphasis on structuring and drafting.
 One lecture hour a week for one semester.
 LAW 243C, 343C.
 United States Law, Introduction.
 Restricted to international students enrolled in the Master of Laws program; exchange students may petition to enroll in the class.
 An introduction to the concepts of law fundamental to, and the legal institutions operating within, the United States legal system.
 Includes an overview of the United States Constitution and of the functions and procedures of civil and criminal courts.
 Required for Master of Laws students with a foreign law degree, although those with a law degree from a common law country may request a waiver.
 Two or three lecture hours a week for one semester.
 LAW 243E, 343E.
 The Emergence of Modern European Law.
 Historical and cultural development of modern European law on the Continent and in England.
 Differences between English and American laws.
 Two or three lecture hours a week for one semester.
 LAW 243G, 343G, 443G.
 East European Law in Transition.
+The collapse of socialist law in Eastern Europe and the subsequent problems and progress of law reform.
+Two, three, or four lecture hours a week for one semester.
+LAW 243T, 343T.
+International Tort Law.